 If you paid a fee for checking your lost luggage, the airline must also refund the fee.

 - Additional Insurance.
-Your homeowner's or renter's insurance policy may provide additional coverage of your belongings while traveling.
-Also, your credit-card company may offer coverage for lost valuables packed in both checked and carry-on bags when you purchase your airline tickets with their credit card.
-(This option is worth looking into as when you purchase your tickets with the Gold American Express card, after your baggage has been delayed for four hours or more, you may spend up to $200 per person on food at restaurants or on additional travel necessitated by the delay.
-You'll also approved for up to $300 worth of clothing purchases per person.)
+Your homeowner’s or renter’s insurance policy may provide additional coverage of your belongings while traveling.
+Also, your credit card company may offer coverage for lost valuables packed in both checked and carry-on bags when you purchase your airline tickets with their credit card.

 - Excess Valuation.
 You can purchase Excess Valuation from the airline at its ticket counter at check-in (may not be purchased curbside), which incrementally increases the airline’s liability, typically for $1 to $5 per every $100 worth of additional coverage up to $1,700.
 However, Excess Valuation typically does not cover certain valuable or fragile items and does not cover damage to your bag or its contents.
 Keep in mind, though, that if you change airline carriers during your travel, you’ll need to claim your bag at the connecting destination and re-check it with the new airline, paying their excess-valuation fee to continue your coverage.

 - Travel Insurance.
-Lastly, you can purchase travel insurance for your luggage through several online resources or your travel agency.
+You can purchase travel insurance for your luggage through several online resources or your travel agency.
 Although travel insurance will provide additional coverage if your luggage is lost, damaged or stolen, be aware that it may limit what it will pay per category and per item.